t-mart/deboned-chicken-thighs/README.md

 The last line there is where "roughly **70%**" from above is derived from.

-In conclusion:
+In conclusion, if you're only targeting meat:

 - If `bone-in skin-on price/pound ÷ 0.7` is less than `boneless skinless price/pound`, then its a a good deal to buy the bone-in skin on.
 - If you need `n` pounds of thigh meat from bone-in skin-on chicken thighs, buy `n ÷ 0.7` pounds.

-On the downside, you have to put time into deboning which requires time, some practice, and optionally, a boning knife.
+On the downside, deboning requires time, practice, and perhaps, a boning knife.
 This is what you're paying for in the difference between the two prices.

 But, on the upside, you can hone your knife skills and get some good by-products: